GabeScott/standard-works-vault/General Conference/2015 April - The Priesthood—a Sacred Gift.md

 # The Priesthood—a Sacred Gift

-*By Thomas S. Monson - President of the Church*
+By President Thomas S. Monson - *President of the Church*

 *Given in the April session of the 2015 General Conference*

+>*Each of us has been entrusted with one of the most precious gifts ever bestowed upon mankind.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2015/04/the-priesthood-a-sacred-gift?lang=eng)

-One of my most vivid memories is attending priesthood meeting as a newly ordained deacon and singing during the opening hymn, “Come, all ye sons of God who have received the priesthood.”1 Tonight, to all assembled here in the Conference Center and, indeed, throughout the world, I echo the spirit of that special hymn and say to you: Come, all ye sons of God who have received the priesthood, let us consider our callings; let us reflect on our responsibilities; let us determine our duty; and let us follow Jesus Christ, our Lord.
+One of my most vivid memories is attending priesthood meeting as a newly ordained deacon and singing during the opening hymn, “Come, all ye sons of God who have received the priesthood.”[^1] Tonight, to all assembled here in the Conference Center and, indeed, throughout the world, I echo the spirit of that special hymn and say to you: *Come, all ye sons of God who have received the priesthood,* let us consider our callings; let us reflect on our responsibilities; let us determine our duty; and let us follow Jesus Christ, our Lord.
 While we may differ in age, in custom, or in nationality, we are united as one in our priesthood callings.

 To each of us, the restoration of the Aaronic Priesthood to Oliver Cowdery and Joseph Smith by John the Baptist is most significant.
 Likewise, the restoration of the Melchizedek Priesthood to Joseph and Oliver by Peter, James, and John is a cherished event.